J&J Medical Connect

 Secondary Endpoints

-Initial triple and initial double therapy improved 6MWD, N-terminal pro B-type natriuretic peptide (NT-proBNP), hemodynamic endpoints such as mean pulmonary arterial pressure (mPAP), cardiac index, mean right atrial pressure (mRAP), and mixed venous oxygen saturation (SvO2; Table: Primary and Secondary Endpoints at Week 26), and no worsening in FC was seen for 99.2% and 97.5% of patients, respectively, with no difference between groups.
-There was a 41% reduction in the risk of disease progression with initial triple versus initial double therapy (HR=0.59; 95% CI, 0.32 to 1.09; P=0.087).4
+Initial triple and initial double combination therapy improved 6MWD, N-terminal pro B-type natriuretic peptide (NT-proBNP), hemodynamic endpoints such as mean pulmonary arterial pressure (mPAP), cardiac index, mean right atrial pressure (mRAP), and mixed venous oxygen saturation (SvO2; Table: Primary and Secondary Endpoints at Week 26), and no worsening in FC was seen for 99.2% and 97.5% of patients, respectively, with no difference between groups.
+There was a 41% reduction in the risk of disease progression with initial triple versus initial double combination therapy (HR, 0.59; 95% CI, 0.32-1.09; P=0.087).4

 Primary and Secondary Endpoints at Week 264